 MBCT Conclusions and My Work

 Overall, MBCT equips people with skills to manage difficult emotions, reduce stress, and prevent relapses by fostering greater self-awareness and promoting a more balanced way of relating thoughts and emotions.
-I use it in my work with individuals, couples, families, and various My clinical specialties.
-MBCT can be delivered via virtual therapy and in person, so I’m happy to provide this approach to people nationwide.
-I can provide mindfulness-based cognitive therapy for depression or anxiety or a more general approach.
+I use it in my work with individuals, couples, families, and various clinical specialties.
+I deliver MBCT via virtual therapy and in person, so I’m happy to provide this approach to people nationwide.
+Mindfulness-based cognitive therapy for depression or anxiety can be delivered alone or as part of a more integrated approach.
 I also provide mindfulness-based stress reduction therapy.

-If you have any questions about mindfulness-based cognitive therapy or want to discuss my services, please feel free to contact me anytime.
+If you have any questions about mindfulness-based cognitive therapy for depression or anxiety, mindfulness counseling in general, or want to discuss my services, please feel free to contact me anytime.